 Unless otherwise noted, these events will be at the American Mountaineering Center (AMC), 10th & Washington, Golden.
 See www.cmc.org for more information.

-Denver Group this Week: There are 22 different trips with the Denver Group this week, ranging from easy after work hikes to wall climbs at the AMC to strenuous, all-day mountain scrambles, to tele ski days, including a trip to Cameron Pass, where the snow is always good!
+Denver Group this Week: There are 21 different trips with the Denver Group this week, ranging from easy after work hikes to wall climbs at the AMC to strenuous, all-day mountain scrambles, to tele ski days, including a trip to Cameron Pass, where the snow is always good!
 For full info, see here.

 New Meetup for CMC events and happy hours: See www.meetup.com/Colorado-Mountain-Club

 CMC Adventure Travel – Travel the World with the CMC!

 See www.cmc.org/adventuretravel for an up-to-date list of our current trips.